gig194x/Data_Analysis_Projects/README.md

 # 📊 Data Analysis Projects

-This repository contains a all my data analysis projects that demonstrate skills in **data cleaning, SQL, visualization, and reporting**.
+This repository contains a all my data analysis projects that demonstrate skills .

 ## 📂 Projects